-ADD and Organizing -- Tips, Tricks & Helpful Resources
+Tips, Tricks & Helpful Resources

 GENERAL INFORMATION

-ADD and organizing tips may sound awkward or over-simplified.
-Many people with ADD struggle with organizing.
-Organizing tips for everyone else do not seem to work for those with ADD.
+Many people with ADD also struggle with being organized.
+Organizing tips that generally work for everyone else do not seem to work for those with ADD.

 Try these ADD and organizing tips to see what you find useful:

-The ADD organizing tips below were created based on responses to concerns from those who have been diagnosed with the condition:
+The organizing tips below were created based on responses to concerns from those who have been diagnosed with the condition:

 - Fight the tendency to over-commit.
 Don’t make a new commitment until you’ve identified one you can give up.
 This will help you keep your commitments to a minimum.

 - Set time limits for decision-making.
 You probably have trouble making decisions.
 Give yourself a time frame or budget limit.
 Limit the information you research on a topic.
 This will help minimize distractions.
+Identify what is most important to you: price, practicality convenience?
+Focus only on the things that are important to you when making a decision.

 - Take advantage of organizational moments.
 Take advantage of the spontaneous moment.
 Clean out your wallet while sitting at a red light.
-Empty out your car’s glove box when stuck in backed-up accident traffic.
+Empty out your car’s glove box when stuck in backed-up traffic.
 Flip through files and throw out outdated coupons and junk mail while paying your bills.

 - Fight the tendency to hyper focus.
 If you tend to get lost while absorbed in a project, set an alarm on your computer to remind you with an alert; set a clock or kitchen timer to go off to bring you back to reality.
 You could ask someone to call you to give you a reminder.

 - Clear as soon as you've cluttered.
 Don’t view clean up as something you do separately.
 It can be something you dread and avoid while things pile up.
-Straighten as you go.
+Straighten up as you go.
 Hang up your shirt instead of tossing it on the bed or the bottom of the closet.
+Perform a clean sweep when inspired (and ask others to help).
+By doing this more regularly and with someone, it’s a more user-friendly approach that can get and keep you organized and living in a less cluttered environment.
+It has the added advantage of clearing your mind for more creativity!

-- Keep your to-do lists brief.
+Keep your to-do lists brief.
 Make a list and limit it to no more than 5 items.
 Use big/bold lettering (get colored Sharpies!).
 Write your list on a colorful index card and post it on the Fridge.
+Once those five things are completed, rinse-and-repeat -- create a new listFind a Chore Chum.
+Have a friend or family member come over and help you tackle the mundane/routine chores (checkbook balancing, reviewing financial statements, etc.)Join an ADD support group.
+They provide much more than emotional support.
+You can even do it online!

 ADD and Organizing